Geometric quantification of multiparty entanglement through orthogonality of vectors: Geometric Conditions for separable and maximally entangled states

 The complete orthogonal basis of maximally entangled states can be found using local unitary transformations $U_{1}\otimes U_{2}$ on $|\psi_{++}\rangle$.

-For an n-qudit system, total number of bi-partitions are $2^{n-1}-1$.
-A maximally entangled state must satisfy the constraints of orthogonality and equality of vectors for each of these bi-partitions.
+For an $n$-qudit system, total number of bi-partitions are $2^{n-1}-1$.
+A maximally entangled state must satisfy the constraints of orthogonality and equal norm of vectors for each of these bi-partitions.
 However, it is not guaranteed that such a state necessarily exists.
-In fact, maximally entangled state does not exist for a four qubit system.
+In fact, maximally entangled state does not exist for a four qubit and more than six qubit systems \cite{Huber_2018}.
 It is seen that the GHZ state for four qubits:

-does not satisfy the equality criterion for the post measurement vectors for the bi-partitions, where each subsystem has two qubits and hence, does not achieve the maximum value for global entanglement.
+does not satisfy the equal norm criterion for the post measurement vectors for the bi-partitions, where each subsystem has two qubits and hence, does not achieve the maximum value for global entanglement.
 This scenario also occurs for the $|GHZ\rangle_{n}= \frac{1}{\sqrt{2}}(|00...0_{n}\rangle + |11...1_{n}\rangle)$, describing the n-qubit system with $n \geq 4$.